-Although most buyers now know the order of a checkout process (checkout cart, add shipping info, select payment, pay, receive confirmation of order), it helps in visually showing how close the buyer is to completing the checkout.
+Although most buyers know the order of a checkout process (checkout cart, add shipping info, select payment, pay, receive confirmation of order), it visually shows how close the buyer is to complete the checkout.

 Most websites use a very minimal checkout progress indicator (the breadcrumbs).
 This is fine if the breadcrumb text size is large enough / prominent on the page.

 Skinny Ties makes use of a sidebar to show how many steps you’ve completed and how many remain.
 Not just this, but it also shows the data that you’ve entered on it.
-Pretty simple but a clean way to help you cross-check / verify data yourself.
+A pretty clean but straightforward way to help you cross-check/verify data yourself.

-If I’ve entered an extra “.” in my email, or if I’ve entered an extra digit on my zip, or if I’ve skipped a field that’s mandatory – I need to know all of these correctly.
+If I’ve entered an extra “.” in my email, or if I’ve entered an extra digit on my zip or skipped a mandatory field – I need to know all of them correctly.

-The most ideal way to do show errors is to print them right next to the field / box where the error has been made.
-A user-experience hack that helps is to make sure the error fields are highlighted from the first error (top) so that I can sequentially correct the mistakes from top to bottom and then press checkout in a flow.
+The ideal way to show errors is to print them right next to the field/box where the error has been made.
+A user-experience hack that helps is to make sure the error fields are highlighted from the first error (top) to sequentially correct the mistakes from top to bottom and then press checkout in a flow.

 #6.
 Keep the checkout clean!

-Easy rule to remember: do not shove promotions, other products, Adsense ads (or other ads) in my face when I’m on your checkout page.
-Checkout pages are supposed to be one of the last legs of the sales funnel where there ought to be nothing else.
-A single-focus on completing the checkout should be a part of the theme/design.
+An easy rule to remember: do not shove promotions, other products, Adsense ads (or other ads) in my face when I’m on your checkout page.
+Checkout pages are supposed to be one of the sales funnel’s last legs, where there ought to be nothing else.
+So a single focus on completing the checkout should be a part of the theme/design.

-It is also cool if you throw in a discount if I purchased something related.
-This increases the chance of the associated purchase, rising the sale value.
+It is also cool if you throw in a discount if I purchase something related.
+This increases the chance of the associated purchase, raising the sale value.

-The trick lies in crafting a design and copy that is suggestive and not promotional.
-A friendly suggestion is good, a forced promotion is not.
+The trick lies in crafting design and copy that is suggestive and not promotional.
+A friendly suggestion is good.
+Forced promotion is not.

 #7.
 Make it easy to add a coupon

 Some websites derive an evil pleasure in burying the coupon box beneath several layers of text and fields.
-I don’t know why but having a prominent coupon field (not a link which I have to click to open a text field) is great.
+For example, having a prominent coupon field (not a link that I have to click to open a text field).

-By having a prominent coupon box, you’re helping me and as a buyer, this impacts me subconsciously.
+Having a prominent coupon box, you’re helping me, and as a buyer, this impacts me subconsciously.

 #8.
-Show me how many items my cart has
+Could you show me how many items my cart has?

 A lot many websites do this in different ways.